michaelshea88/DSI-DC-1/week-01/1.4-lesson/readme.md

 ```
 </details>

 append() is what we call a built-in list operation for Python.
-Let's play around with a some more.
+Let's play around with a couple more.

 Let's remove your 4th friend using del.